redroot/holmes/README.markdown

 ### How do I use it?

 Simply download a version of the CSS, minified or normal (with docs), and include a stylesheet link to it on your page.
 Or copy the contents into one of your own stylesheets.
-Then add the class "__holmes-debug__" to either your BODY or HTML tag, and you're set to go.
+Then add the class `holmes-debug` to either your BODY or HTML tag, and you're set to go.

 In terms of configuration, such as changing the flag colours: go nuts!